 “Crickets!” said Faith.
 “I’m sure they’d like a bug-stick.”

 “Goodness.”
 The Heart covered their beak with their free wing.
 “I’ve left humanity with bad habits.
 So be it.
 Give me the roach.”
 They swept the roach under their robes.
 They returned the roach as a massive, elaborately-wrapped cricket.

 “Wow!”
-Faith tucked the cricket behind her ear.
+Faith tucked the bug-stick behind her ear.
 “Now what?”

 “Hop in.”
 The Heart gestured to the yellow region of reality in the feather’s wake.
 “I’ve prepared your arrival on their island.”